 Our Board of Directors has appointed audit, compensation and nominating and governance committees, all guided by committee charters delegating key responsibilities.
 The roles of each committee are set forth elsewhere in this Annual Report.
-We have adopted Corporate Governance Guidelines and other key policies, including a Code of Business Conduct and Ethics, an Anti-Corruption Compliance Policy, and a Whistleblower Policy.
+The way that we operate is guided by our Corporate Governance Guidelines and other key policies, including our Code of Business Conduct and Ethics, our Anti-Corruption Compliance Policy, and our Whistleblower Policy.